Highlights

 Curious about how BFF operates?
 Don’t worry; I’ll explain it in the upcoming section.

-How does the BFF Pattern work?
+How Does the BFF Pattern Work?

 In the BFF (Backend For Frontend) pattern, a streamlined communication flow enhances user experiences on different platforms.